Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Electronic structure

+In other words, we showed that the bonding molecular orbitals of B$_{12}$ behave similarly to semi-core atomic states, which are only slightly perturbed by the environment, while the non-bonding ones behave analogously to valence ones, which change their behavior depending on the environment.

+We finish this section by discussing how the bonds that are involved in superconductivity appear in real space, which revealed that both inter- and intra-superatomic bonds participate.

-To portray which bonds are involved in superconductivity, in Fig.~\ref{figure4} (a) and (b) we show the local DOS at the Fermi level under hole and electron doping, respectively (See Sect.
-S1 C of the Supplementary Material for a detailed definition).
-In fact, electronic states at the Fermi level are those that contribute to electron-phonon coupling when atoms are perturbed from their equilibrium positions by phonons.
+The only electronic states that contribute to electron-phonon coupling are those near the Fermi level.
+In Fig.~\ref{figure4} (a) and (b) we show the local DOS (the real-space localization of the DOS) at the Fermi level under hole and electron doping, respectively (for a detailed definition we refer the reader to Sect.
+S1 C of the SM \cite{SM}).
 In the hole-doped case, states localize over both the inter- and intra-B$_{12}$ bonds.
 In the electron-doped case, states at the Fermi energy localize primarily on the single boron atoms, and in the square formed by two inter-B$_{12}$ bonds.
-In both cases, electron-phonon coupling involves contributions from both intra- and inter-superatom bonds, which indicates that the all the degrees of freedom brought by the superatoms contribute to superconductivity.
+In both cases, electron-phonon coupling involves contributions from both intra- and inter-superatom bonds, which indicates that the all the degrees of freedom of superatoms contribute to superconductivity.

-In both the electron- and hole-doped case, the states near the Fermi level — just above and just below the gap, respectively — are of predominantly boron character (See Figs. S5 and S6 for the atom-projected DOS for all X atoms).
+In both the electron- and hole-doped case, the states near the Fermi level -- just above and just below the gap, respectively -- are of predominantly boron character (See Fig. S5 and S6 of the SM for the atom-projected DOS for all X atoms \cite{SM}).
 These localized orbitals give rise to a strong electron–phonon coupling, comparable to that of MgB$_2$.
 In fact, the concept of covalent-bonds driven metallic, originally proposed for MgB$_2$~\cite{Pickett_PRL_2001_MgB2}, applies equally well to these materials.
+We will quantify this in the next section.